kirkas/Ascensor.js/README.md

 ```

 <!-- Section - Public method -->
 ### Public Methods
-Note that to access public method, you need to access the instance store in the data attribute under the plugin name. this a behavior inherited from the [jQuery boilerplate](http://jqueryboilerplate.com/).
+Note that to access public method, you need to access the instance store in the data attribute under the plugin name.
+This a behavior inherited from the [jQuery boilerplate](http://jqueryboilerplate.com/).
 ```js
 var ascensor = $('#ascensor').ascensor();           // Init ascensor
 var ascensorInstance = ascensor.data('ascensor');   // Access instance